 The opening stanza of The Picture of Little T.C.
 In A Prospect of Flowers tells us the child’s alienation from, and superiority to, Nature, as well as of her delight in Nature.
 The speaker in the poem, not being a combatant, resolves to observe the dazzling scene from the shade which allows vision, for the god-like glories cannot be viewed immediately by a profane man.
 If he is to admire her triumph, it must be from a distance where there is no fear of its destructiveness.

-The final stanza, the observer and the readers see the picture of little T.C. in the full prospect of time which the flowers have furnished.
-At the present moment Nature courts her with fruits and flowers as a superior being; she represents he promise of an order higher than we as readers have known.
+In the final stanza, the observer and the readers see the picture of little T.C. in the full prospect of time that the flowers have furnished.
+At the present moment, Nature courts her with fruits and flowers as a superior being; she represents the promise of an order higher than we as readers have known.
 But she is also the young beauty of the woods, and she is a bud.

 The killing of infants in their prim is not only a crime against Flora but against all the gods, for man is neve free to commit either murder or suicide in the pursuit of the abstract ideal.